yosupCheon/mern-social-connect/README.md

 - **News Feed**: Users will have a personalized news feed that displays the latest posts and updates from their friends.

 - **Likes and Comments**: Users can engage with posts by liking them and leaving comments, promoting interactions and discussions.

+__I followed a MongoDB tutorial to guide me in setting up this project__